 When addressing inappropriate student behaviour, disciplinary measures will be applied within a framework that shifts the focus from solely punitive to both corrective and supportive.
 WDHS will utilize a range of interventions, supports and consequences as well as opportunities for students to focus on improving behaviour.
-A Pyramid of Interventions will be used by classroom teachers and administrators in order to promote positive student behaviour.
+Progressive discipline and best practices for promoting positive behaviour, school climate and wellbeing for all, will be used by classroom teachers and administration.